heartcombo/simple_form/README.md

 ## Custom inputs

-It is very easy to add custom inputs to **SimpleForm**.
+It is very easy to add custom inputs to **Simple Form**.
 For instance, if you want to add a custom input that extends the string one, you just need to add this file:

 ```ruby